Brake Caliper Replacement DIY

 Can you change just one caliper?

 Yes.
 You can change only one caliper.
 Although we recommend replacing both brake calipers simultaneously, it is not necessary to do so.
 In other words, you don’t have to replace both calipers if only one is bad.
-Mechanics may suggest that you replace both brake calipers simultaneously, but this is not usually necessary.
+Mechanics may suggest replacing both brake calipers simultaneously, but this is not usually necessary.

 Is it hard to change a brake caliper?

 Changing a brake caliper is not as hard as you would think.
 The hardest part is loosening the two bolts on the back of the brake caliper bracket.
-Large bolts require force similar to that required to remove your wheel lug nuts.
+Large bolts require force similar to removing your wheel lug nuts.

 Can I change a caliper without bleeding brakes?